Counterfactual Explanations and Algorithmic Recourses for Machine Learning: A Review: Assessment of the approaches on counterfactual properties

 Most tabular datasets have both continuous and categorical features.
-Performing arithmetic over continuous feature is natural, but handling categorical variables in gradient-based algorithms can be complicated.
-Some of the algorithms cannot handle categorical variables and filter them out~\citep{medina_comparison-based_2018,lucic-actionable:2020}. \citet{wachter_counterfactual_2017} proposed clamping all categorical features to each of their values, thus spawning many processes (one for each value of each categorical feature), leading to scalability issues.
+Performing arithmetic over continuous features is natural, but handling categorical variables in gradient-based algorithms can be complicated.
+Some algorithms cannot handle categorical variables and filter them out~\citep{medina_comparison-based_2018,lucic-actionable:2020}. \citet{wachter_counterfactual_2017} proposed clamping all categorical features to each of their values, thus spawning many processes (one for each value of each categorical feature), leading to scalability issues.
 Some approaches convert categorical features to one-hot encoding and then treat them as numerical features.
 In this case, maintaining one-hotness can be challenging.
-Some use a different distance function for categorical features, which is generally an indicator function (1 if a different value, else 0).
-Genetic algorithms and SMT solvers can naturally handle categorical features.
-We report these properties in the table. \begin{itemize} \item \emph{Feature preference} - This column is marked \texttt{Yes} if the algorithm considers feature actionability, otherwise marked \texttt{No}. \item \emph{Categorical distance function} - This column is marked \texttt{-} if the algorithm does not use a separate distance function for categorical variables, else it specifies the distance function. \end{itemize}
+Some use a different distance function for categorical features, which is generally an indicator function (1 if a different value, else 0). \citep{coherent_CFEs} use Markov chain transitions to encode categorical distances. \citet{gan_cfe_amortized} use Gaussian mixture models to normalize the continuous features and Gumbel-Softmax to relax categorical features into continuous ones.
+Genetic algorithms, evolutionary algorithms, and SMT solvers can naturally handle categorical features.
+We report these properties in the table. \begin{itemize} \item \emph{Feature preference}: This column is marked \texttt{Yes} if the algorithm considers feature actionability, otherwise marked \texttt{No}. \item \emph{Categorical distance function}: This column is marked \texttt{-} if the algorithm does not use a separate distance function for categorical variables, else it specifies the distance function. \end{itemize}

 \end{enumerate}